falloutxAY/rdf-fabric-ontology-converter/README.md

 # RDF to Microsoft Fabric Ontology Converter

-Convert RDF TTL (Turtle) ontology files to Microsoft Fabric Ontology format and upload them via the Fabric REST API.
-Also supports exporting Fabric ontologies back to TTL format with round-trip verification.
+Convert RDF TTL (Turtle) ontology files to Microsoft Fabric Ontology format and upload them via the [Fabric Ontology REST API](https://learn.microsoft.com/rest/api/fabric/ontology/items).
+Also supports exporting Fabric ontologies back to TTL format for verification.

 ## Disclaimer

 This is a **personal project** and is **not an official Microsoft product**.
-It is not supported, endorsed, or maintained by Microsoft Corporation.
+It is **not supported, endorsed, or maintained by Microsoft Corporation**.
 The views and implementations here are my own and do not represent Microsoft's positions or recommendations.

 This tool was created as part of my personal learning with AI-assisted development.
 There may be errors, and outputs may not be complete or correct for all ontologies. **Use at your own risk.**